anezkaklust/garsoft/README.md

 Note: mrbsetenv sets up a build environment, and environment variables will point to the build directory. mrbslp will set up installed local products for running.
 Sometimes this makes a difference -- if a build fails, the build directory can have an incomplete set of things in it.
 It may also be missing some items (pandora XML files is a common one in far detector sim/reco that only get picked up with mrbslp).

-Some examples from dunetpc on how to work with git, check out code, develop on branches, and pushing code: [dunetpc git/mrb tutorial](https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki/_Tutorial_)
+See the DUNE computing [training](https://dune.github.io/computing-basics/) for a tutorial on how to develop software.
+Some older examples from dunetpc on how to work with git, check out code, develop on branches, and pushing code: [dunetpc git/mrb tutorial](https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki/_Tutorial_)

 ## Run a 1000-event MC sample